nguyent0275/upenn-lps-repo/07-Project-1/01-Activities/00-github-group-flow/notes.md

 # if there was a huge "fast-forward", check and see if the website still works and repeat from "git add -A"

 ```

+Make a pull request only when you want the entire group to have this working new feature.

 Make pull request, check with your group before merging any big changes. (most of the time, it should be ok)
 Merge the pull the request in github once all merge conflicts are resolved